 ⇒ GET OUR FREE 7-DAY VEGAN MEAL PLAN E-BOOK NOW!
 OR CHECK OUT ALL VEGAN MEAL PLAN RECIPES! ⇐

-Sweet Potato Sushi Roll
+Sweet Potato Sushi Rolls

 Ingredients

-Roasting sweet potato and beetroot fries
+Roasting sweet potato and beet

 - 1 Sweet potato (large)